bogdanvuk/phd/source/efti.rst

 The pseudo-code in the :num:`Algorithm #fig-partial-find-dt-leaf-for-inst` describes the implementation of the partial reclassification method whithin ``find_dt_leaf_for_inst()`` function (the original implementation is given by the :num:`Algorithm #fig-find-dt-leaf-for-inst-pca`).
 If the partial classification is turned off by |algo| algorithm (by passing the value ``True`` for the argument ``recalc_all``), the paths of all the training set instances will be imediately considered to have diverged from the stored paths, and the partial classification algorithm will not be used and the classification procedure will be effectively same as the original one.
 Otherwise, the classification for an instance (variable ``instance``) starts by following the stored path (``path_diverged = recalc_all = False``) from the root node (``cur_node = dt.root``).
 The path is followed one node at a time (``cur_node = get_stored_next_node(instance, cur_node)``), in order to look out for mutated nodes along its length, by using the functions ``dt.is_topo_mutated(cur_node)`` and ``dt.is_coeff_mutated(cur_node)``, which signal, respectively, if the current node was mutated via topological mutation or only its test coefficients were mutated.
 If it was a topological mutation, the instance is facing completely different node, hence the dot product is calculated a new.
 On the other hand if the current node's test coefficients were mutated, the dot product is reconstructed from the stored value (retrieved via ``get_stored_psum(instance, cur_node)``), using the equation :eq:`dot-product-recalc`.
 In both cases, it is considered that the instance has diverged from the memorized path: ``path_diverged = True``.
 The rest of the node test is carried out by comparing the dot product with the threshold to obtain the next node in the path, and if that node corresponds to the next node in the stored path, instance can safely go back to following it (once again ``path_diverged = False``).
 Finally, in order not to update the memorized paths in each classification run, the argument ``store_paths`` is used to signal to the function whether the mutated DT individual has become the new candidate solution and the updates to the memory should take place.

-In the :num:`Table #tbl-delta-time-comp`, the results of the experiment are shown which tests the performance benefits of utilizing the partial reclassification procedure.
-The DT induction times are listed for...
+In the :num:`Table #tbl-delta-time-comp`, the results of an experiment are shown, that tests the performance benefits of utilizing the partial reclassification procedure.
+The DT induction times were tested for all datasets from the :numref:`tbl-uci`, using the following configuration: ``max_iter=500k, Ko=0.02, Ss=0.05, Si=5e-5, Rp=1e-4``, on the |algo| algorithm implementations with and without partial reclassification.
+The results show that induction speedups differ between the datasets, and depend on the size of the induced DTs, as was expected and already discussed in this section.
+The speedups range from

 .. raw:: latex